 Can you buy shares in the FTSE 100?

-If you are wondering what scope there is for making money on the FTSE 100, there are a number of options.
+If you are wondering what scope there is for making money on the FTSE 100, you have a number of options.

 You can’t invest in it directly, but you can trade on its performance.
-One of the most common ways is to invest in an index tracker fund.
+One of the most common ways is to invest is through an index tracker fund.